allaydesai/Semantic-Segmentation/README.md

 ### Results

 I first trained the model for 100 epochs and acheived a loss of 1.025.
 I observed that the loss was yet decreasing and I may have ended training too soon.
 The resulting images were good for most part but there were still cases where some cars may get classified as part of road or there are holes in detection of regions which should be road.
-Hence, I retrained the model this time for 110 Epochs and this time the loss was 0.XXX.
+Hence, I retrained the model this time for 110 Epochs and this time the loss was 1.054.
+So not too different from the first run, the model starts to overfit.
+More training data or image augmentation would have helped acheive a lower loss.
 Some of the resulting test images can be seen below:

 ![alt text][result1] | ![alt text][result2]
 :-------------------------:|:-------------------------: